george-sachinoglou/Network-Security/README.md

 > We will create the securelogin.php in /var/www/html which will run the queries necessary when attemting to login.
 > This also contains the one way function we used to encrypt the passwords.

-[!NOTE]
-This project does not include a sign up method.
+:warning: **This project does not include a sign up method.
 The users and their passwords were stored manually in the database.
-The reason for this is that this project was used solely for learning about network security and storing items in a database did not seem necessary.
+The reason for this is that this project was used solely for learning about network security and storing items in a database did not seem necessary.**

 ### Configure securelogin.php